AdobeDocs/commerce-learn.en/help/merchant/business-intelligence/webinars/getting-started.md

 ---
-title: Getting Started with Business Intelligence
+title: Getting Started with MBI
-description: Watch this webinar to learn about the core functionality of Business Intelligence for your Adobe Commerce or Magento Open Source store.
+description: Watch this webinar to learn about the core functionality of MBI for your Adobe Commerce or Magento Open Source store.
-landing-page-description: Watch this recorded webinar to learn about the core functionality of Business Intelligence for your Adobe Commerce or Magento Open Source store.
+landing-page-description: Watch this recorded webinar to learn about the core functionality of MBI for your Adobe Commerce or Magento Open Source store.
 kt: 10408
 doc-type: feature video
 solution: Commerce,Magento Business Intelligence